Career Timeline of Simone Biles: Major Achievements and Milestones

 In July 2024, Simone Biles was awarded the Best Comeback Athlete ESPY Award.

-In 2024, Simone Biles won the United States National All-Around Championship, becoming the oldest female gymnast to ever win the title.
+In 2024, Simone Biles won the United States national all-around championship, making her the oldest female gymnast to ever win the title.
+She also won all five gold medals in a single championships.

 April 2025: Laureus World Sports Award

-In April 2025, Simone Biles was awarded her fifth career Laureus World Sports Award in the category of Sportswoman of the Year.
+In April 2025, Simone Biles was awarded her fifth career Laureus World Sports Award in the category of Sportswoman of the Year for the fourth time.

 2025: ESPY Awards

-In 2025, Simone Biles won both the Best Female Athlete ESPY Award and the Best Championship Performance award.
+In 2025, At the ESPY Awards Biles won both the Best Female Athlete ESPY Award and the Best Championship Performance award.